Incredibly Moist and Easy Carrot Cake

 7Stir in the carrots, nuts, and raisins.

-• 1In a large bowl, beat the cream cheese with a handheld mixer on medium speed until creamy, about 1 minute.
+• 1In a large bowl, beat the cream cheese with a handheld mixer on medium speed until smooth and creamy, about 1 minute.

-3Pour in the whipping cream.
-Beat on medium speed for 2 to 3 minutes, or until the frosting is whipped and creamy.
+3Pour in the heavy cream.
+Beat on medium speed for 2 to 3 minutes or until the frosting is whipped and creamy.
 This frosting resembles the texture of whipped cream.
 Chill covered until ready to frost the cake.

 5Add the remaining frosting to the top of the carrot cake and use a butter knife or small spatula to swirl the frosting around.
 Leave the sides of the cake unfrosted.
 Finish with a handful of nuts on top.